-For more information on any of the classes listed or to schedule a class, please contact your Local Union Business Manager or a Business Representative.
+For information on any of the classes listed or to schedule a class, please contact your Local Union Business Manager or a Business Representative.

 - Code of Excellence Training -

 The Code of Excellence is a program designed to bring out the best in our members and demonstrate to our customers/employers that IBEW members perform the highest quality and quantity of work; utilize their skills and abilities to the maximum; and exercise safe and productive work practices.